Ignacy-s/python-flask-cicd/project_journal/flask-ci-cd-journal.md

 spend time updating the system packages on the server.

-Due to a pasting typo I commented out JCasC play but at the same time pasted it again, so had to go trough the whole process second time.
+Due to a pasting typo I commented out JCasC play but at the same time pasted it again, so had to go through the whole process second time.

 Ansible is not very informative when it's running playbooks.
 I wonder if -v added to the ansible-playbook command would change something or